 Figure 4 shows the regional distribution of sulfate concentrations in samples collected from wells in the basin fill aquifer.
 The concentration contours shown in Figure 4 are inferred assuming that sulfate concentrations in the aquifer are spatially related, although a strict linear interpolation was not applied.
-The contours on Figures 1 and 4 were developed using the highest measured sulfate concentrations at co-located wells.
+The extent of the sulfate plume shown on Figure 1 and the sulfate concentration contours shown on Figure 4 were developed using sulfate concentrations measured in wells with different screened intervals, including some co-located wells.
+The majority of sulfate concentration data are for wells screened over large sections of the aquifer so the data do not provide depth-specific sulfate concentration information.
+Consequently, sulfate concentration contours and plume extent inferred from measurements taken in these wells represent vertically averaged concentrations.
+In contrast, co-located wells do provide information on the vertical distribution of sulfate in the aquifer because the co-located wells allow water samples to be collected from discrete depth intervals in the basin fill aquifer.
+For co-located well sites, the highest measured sulfate concentrations were used in constructing the concentration contours rather than an average concentration of the discrete depth intervals at a particular site.
+Using the highest measured sulfate concentrations at co-located wells is the most conservative method of plume delineation because it estimates the largest potential extent of the sulfate plume.

 The sulfate concentration data for third quarter 2007 provide the most complete description of the sulfate plume associated with the PDSTI available to date.
 Groundwater sample results indicate that the northern extent of the plume is north of Duval Mine Road and west of La Canada Drive, as indicated on Figure 4, which is consistent with the extent of the plume shown in previous reports (HGC, 2006a, 2006d, 2007a, and 2007b).
-The initial sulfate analyses from reconditioned wells TMM-1, NP-2, and CW-3, and newly installed wells

-MO-2007-1A, -1B, -1C, -2, -3B, -3C, -4A, -4B, -4C, -5B, -5C, -6A, and -6B provide a better definition of the northern and eastern edges of the plume than previously available.
-The initial sulfate concentrations detected in samples collected from the newly installed wells will be confirmed by subsequent monitoring.
+The initial sulfate analyses from reconditioned wells TMM-1, NP-2, and CW-3, and newly installed wells MO-2007-1A, -1B, -1C, -2, -3B, -3C, -4A, -4B, -4C, -5B, -5C, -6A, and -6B provide a better definition of the northern and eastern edges of the plume than previously available.
+In particular, the sulfate concentrations measured in the M0-2007-5 wells delineate a more eastward plume extent than inferred from previous sampling events.
+This can be seen by comparing the sulfate concentration contours in the third quarter of 2007 (Figure 4) with those for the first quarter of 2007 (Figure B.1).
+The additional data from the MO-2007-5 wells do not suggest eastward plume migration between the third quarter 2007 and previous sampling events.
+Instead, the sulfate detected at the MO-2007-5 wells was likely present but unknown until the MO-2007-5 wells were installed.
+Thus, the difference in the inferred eastward plume extent is due to incorporation of data from the newly constructed MO-2007-5 wells which had not been installed as of the first quarter of 2007.
+This conclusion is substantiated by groundwater level contours in the vicinity of the MO-2007-5 wells that show a northeast to northward hydraulic gradient (Figure 5), indicating that sulfate migration eastward from the MO-2007-5 wells is unlikely.